 During the studies, with my dearest friends, I wrote and shot my first shortfilm, La vita è (Life is), and since that moment I never gave up on dealing with Cinema.
 After a dozen collaborations in other director’s shortfilms, I wrote and shot my second one, Spira(g)li (Glimmers), screened and awarded worldwide in more than twenty film festivals.

 When the brilliant team of the Prisma Awards invited me to join its path as the new artistic director, I was honored and joyful to accept it without any hesitations.
-I find this festival a unique chance to get in touch with sensitive authors, to enrich the audience experiences and to shape an island of quality in the unceasing and overwhelming ocean of the global video contents creation.
+I find this festival a unique chance to get in touch with sensitive authors, to enrich the audience experiences and to shape an inclusive island of quality in the unceasing and overwhelming ocean of the global video contents creation.

 Hoping that many of you will join us in this challenging, promising dance,

 my very best wishes,